37nomad/Speech-Classification/README.md

 # Emotion classification on speech data

+---

-> ⚠️ **Caution**
+### ⚠️ **Caution**

->
-> I discussed the issue with Arpit from the Mars Club regarding my project model, which is approximately **3.1 GB** in size and could not be pushed to GitHub due to file size limitations.
+I discussed the issue with **Arpit from the Mars Club** regarding my project model, which is approximately **3.1 GB** in size and could not be pushed to GitHub due to file size limitations.

-> Based on his suggestion, I have included the following components in the repository:
+Based on his suggestion, the following components have been included in the repository:

->
-> - **`Notebook.ipynb`**: Contains the core experiments along with corresponding plots and graphs.
+- **Notebook.ipynb** – Contains the core experiments along with corresponding plots and graphs.
-> - **`notebook_weighted_training.ipynb`**: Includes experiments using weighted training to improve precision for classes that were initially below 75%.
+- **notebook_weighted_training.ipynb** – Includes experiments using weighted training to improve precision for classes that initially had precision below 75%.
-> - **`Demo Video.mp4`**: A demonstration video showcasing the model's functionality and performance.
+- **Demo Video.mp4** – A demonstration video showcasing the model’s functionality and performance.

->
-> Further details regarding project execution can be found in the **Project Execution** section of this README.
+Further details about project execution can be found in the **Project Execution** section of this README.

+---

 ## Project Overview